jrochkind/scrub_rb/README.md

 ## JRuby in earlier versions may raise

-Use Jruby after 1.7.11 to avoid [a known bug](https://github.com/jruby/jruby/issues/1361#issuecomment-35776377) that made JRuby raise exceptions on certain unusual illegal byte combinations and prevent scrub_rb from scrubbing them.
+Use Jruby 1.7.11 or later to avoid [a known bug](https://github.com/jruby/jruby/issues/1361#issuecomment-35776377) that made JRuby raise exceptions on certain unusual illegal byte combinations and prevent scrub_rb from scrubbing them.

 ## Contributions